 In an abundance of caution, AnswerLab is converting all in-person research to remote methodologies, temporarily closed our SF, NYC, and Gurgaon locations with employees working from home, and temporarily suspended travel for our team members.
 Learn more about our decision and point of view on how research organizations can respond to the pandemic from our Founder, Amy Buckner Chowdhry.

-As Covid-19 (the latest coronavirus strain) grows into a global pandemic, now is the time for urgent, bold, and thoughtful response plans from companies across the world.
+As COVID-19 grows into a global pandemic, now is the time for urgent, bold, and thoughtful response plans from companies across the world.
 UX Research teams and other qualitative-focused research companies need to shift business strategy now.
 We have a moral obligation to define our role in minimizing transmission of the virus.

 We’re asking all qualitative researchers to share our short-term commitment to remote research.